 Peter Hilton is a product manager, software developer, writer, speaker, trainer, and musician.
 Peter’s professional interests are business process management, web application development, functional design, agile software development and project management.
-He currently works as a programmer and technical writer on a workflow management product team, and also delivers the occasional lecture and training course.
+He currently works as a developer and technical writer for a process management product company, and also delivers the occasional lecture and training course.

 Peter has presented at several European developer conferences, including DDD Europe, NDC Oslo, Booster, ACCU, Scala eXchange, Devoxx, Øredev, Jfokus, Javazone and GeeCON.
 Peter co-authored Play for Scala, Manning Publications and is a certified trainer for Fast Track to Play with Scala.